Resurgence of Home

 Across each measurement, employment, labor income & GDP contribution, retail’s total impact on the U.S. economy is growing.
 Retail supports more than 1 in 4 U.S. jobs.”
 National Retail Federation

 A big challenge continues to be unemployment.
 The unemployment rate is expected to average 7.6% for 2020 and rebound to 5.5% in 2021.
 Retailers play a critical role in employment.
 Fortunately, temporary furloughs allowed retailers to plan to keep their employees as early restrictions were lifted.
 While in-store retail positions may experience a long-term decline due to eCommerce growth, new positions to operate websites, enhance logistics, optimize digital marketing efforts, and deliver virtual customer services may balance out employment numbers.

 The State of the Home Furnishings Retail Industry

 “Digital customer engagement is the norm.
 Virtually every sale has digital engagement to it.
 To become one of the fittest that will survive, it is essential for retailers to find their ‘essential’ value to the customer.”
 IBM

 The $59B home furnishings industry representing 37,000 businesses had stronger sales than other retail sectors in 2020.
-Discretionary income shifted inwards as families gathering around dining tables for home-cooked meals made with new appliances.
+Discretionary income shifted inwards as families gather around dining tables for home-cooked meals made with new appliances.
 Although IBISWorld predicts revenue in the home furnishings industry will decline -6.8% in 2020, all things considered, home furnishings faired well, relatively.

 Further, the furniture market shifted with closures of several Top 100 retailers due to unsuccessful private investments.
 Retailers that were digitally enabled and embraced change nimbly thrived against the odds and gained market share.
 The ability to cater to a multi-channel consumer, control inventory, and adapt experiences have supported success.

 What’s ahead for the industry?
 Experts believe experiential spending will remain deterred in 2021.
 The challenge for retailers will be to responsibly capture the surge in demand, conservatively.
 When the economy does fully reopen, pent-up consumer demand will likely transition those dollars back into social activities.
 However, there is an opportunity to attract cautious consumers who are ready to shop in-store to prepare their homes to function better for their futures.